29-Year-Old Left Wing – Chicago Blackhawks

 Bryan Bickell Contract Information:

-Signed a four-year deal with Chicago in June of 2013.
+Signed a four-year, $16 million contract with the Blackhawks in June of 2013.

 To instantly reveal our fantasy analysis of every player – including Bryan Bickell – simply subscribe now.

 |2015-16 Proj||29||NHL||CHI||77||Subscribe now to see our 2015-16 projections for Bryan Bickell|

 Age is determined on October 1st of each season.No Yes

 Bryan Bickell: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Bryan Bickell.